Rome Burns: Career

 The album was released in the US via CD Baby and also again by Resurrection Records in Europe.
 The album was also made available for digital download via Apple's iTunes service, Napster and other digital retailers.
 May 2009 saw the release of the band's first video, for the track "The Escapologist", taken off the same album.
 The video features a live escapologist, whilst the lyrics use escapology as a metaphor for being trapped inside a relationship.

 After many months of inactivity, it was announced on 15 August that Rome Burns would be calling it a day after 17 years.
 Nevla was approached to play at the final two planned concert dates but had to decline due to prior commitments to both his band Last July and to his family.
 Just prior to this announcement Heather had decided to leave the band, and Tori was persuaded to rejoin the band for these final two gigs.
 The 'final' Rome Burns concert was held on 22 September 2012, at the Slimelight club, London.

 Despite splitting up in 2012, Rome Burns have failed to ‘stay split’ and have continued to get together to play occasional gigs in the UK and mainland Europe.
 Simon Satori has also been lending his vocals to Sol Invictus, performing on the Ghostly Whistlings EP in 2017 and the Necropolis album in 2018.

-In 2019, they completed a successful Kickstarter campaign to raise money to make a new album, entitled All Monsters to Martyrs.
+In 2019, they completed a successful Kickstarter campaign to raise money to make a new album, entitled All Monsters to Angels.
 Principal recording for this took place in September 2019, with a release in December 2019.
 Also in December 2019, all their previous album releases were rereleased through Distrokid, after ending their long-term partnership with CD Baby.